FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 I like that there is an included spare lamp that fits into the handle so you have a great back up.
 This combo is an exceptional deal for what you are getting.
 Mag lite also offers other packages that include a holster but the package above seems to be the best one in terms of value.

 During the course of my research I found some highly rated multiple packs of inexpensive lights.
 Not everyone is like you and thinking about having good lights on hand.

 This means during a SHTF situation having some inexpensive EDC worthy flashlights on hand could be a good item for trade and barter.
 Here is one of the packs that are an option.

 These 300 lumen lights each take a single AA battery which you will have to purchase separately.
-For $30 this is a lot of light to get.
 What is also amazing is that you can choose high, low, and SOS mode.

 It is hard to believe that they can offer these lights at the price they are and I was skeptical but the reviews for them appear to be solid.
 The body is made of aluminum and includes a clip.
 These are small enough for kids to handle well.

 Flashlights have come a long way and you have more options than ever before.
 A lot of preppers have all types of flashlights.
 Having a good EDC light for each member of your family and some budget back ups is one approach to consider.

 If you live near a lot of water you may want to check the water resistance rating more thoroughly before purchasing a light.
 There are flashlights that will float better than others too.